 - A huge bonus for breastfeeding mamas--other vegan/veg mama friends and I have found it is a big booster of milk supply!
 I’ll take it.

-Julie Sawaya is the co-founder of Needed, and a new mama.
+Julie Sawaya is the co-founder of Needed, and the mother of two girls.

 trusted education is needed.